 RUN BETTER WITH OUR NEWSLETTER

-Usually in warmer weather your feet expand, so it helps to wear a thinner sock to give you space in your shoes.
-Obviously, this becomes more important the further you run.
-Of course, if your feet are very narrow you may well prefer to wear a thicker sock all through the year.
+Running socks come in varying levels of thickness – from extra thin to thick and padded.
+Usually in warmer weather your feet expand, so it helps to wear thinner socks to allow space in your shoes.
+Obviously, this becomes more important the further you run, as the extra padding could offer blister protection.
+Of course, if your feet are very narrow or get cold, you may well prefer to wear a thicker sock all through the year.

 Generally, in the winter people prefer to wear a slightly thicker more padded sock.
-Some of the socks also have merino or mohair which just helps to keep the feet warm.
+Some of the socks also have merino, which helps to keep the feet warm.
 Some wool content in a sock is also brilliant if your feet get wet – it helps to stop them feeling wet, as well as stopping them getting cold.

-The Injinji Trail Sock is our slightly padded – and so slightly warmer – five finger sock.
-It also comes up past the ankle, with a wide ankle band that helps to keep the sock in place and help keep out the mud.
+The Injinji Trail sock is our slightly padded – and so slightly warmer – five-finger sock.
+It also comes up past the ankle, with a wide ankle band that helps to keep the sock in place and keep out the mud.

 Compression socks help to support your muscles and reduce fatigue.

-It’s important that they fit well but are not too tight – the idea is to improve circulation rather than cut it off – so get a tape measure, measure around the broadest part of your calf and then match that against the size guide on the individual sock pages.
+It's important that they fit well but are not too tight as the idea is to improve circulation rather than cut it off.
+So, get a tape measure, measure around the broadest part of your calf, and then match that against the size guide on the individual sock pages.

 If you have a sock that you love and works for you, but find you get tight calves, the calf sleeves may be the way to go.

 As with running shoes, the fit and feel of running socks is extremely individual.
-The best thing to do is try a couple of different types in one of our stores if you can, and see what you like best.
+The best thing to do is try a couple of different types at our store if you can, and see what you like best.
+Either way, these suggestions should help you with your preferred choice of socks.

 Cary LabdonMay 1, 2020 at 5:22pm